 The algorithm can learn grammars with multiple productions.
-When we find a production we compress portion of the graph described by the production.
+When we find production (recursive or not) we compress portion of the graph described by the production.
 Every connected subgraph described by the production is compressed into a node.
 Then we perform again inference on the compressed graph.
 We progress with alternating inference and compression until we cannot compress the graph any more.